 Advice from Genetic Counselors

 "Read some publications of the program’s faculty.
-See where graduates have obtained jobs." ~Robin Schwartz, Assistant Professor and Hereditary Genetic Counselor at UCONN Health
+See where graduates have obtained jobs.
+Ask your mentors to review your personal statements." ~Robin Schwartz, Assistant Professor and Hereditary Genetic Counselor at UCONN Health

 "First, shadow genetic counselors in different disciplines.
 Second, volunteer in a counseling setting.
 Third, have a genetic counselor review your application essay" ~Scott Weissman, Founder of Chicago Genetic Consultants, LLC.